rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

     Initial commit
 ```

-### 17.2 Merge-commits
+**Merge-commits**

-As previously explained, before pushing something to a remote repository, we must pull first, such that our local repository is up-to-date with the remote one.
+As previously explained, before pushing something to a remote repository, we must first pull, such that our local repository is up-to-date with the remote one.
 We use `git pull` to do this:
 ```bash
 $ git pull origin master
 remote: Enumerating objects: 5, done.